 Prior Appropriation Doctrine.
-A method of allocating water rights whereby the first person to appropriate a quantity of water from a water source for a beneficial use has the right to continue to use the appropriate quantity of water for that beneficial use.
+A method of allocating water rights whereby the first person to divert a quantity of water from a water source for a beneficial use has the right to continue to use the appropriate quantity of water for that beneficial use.
 Subsequent persons can appropriate the remaining water for their own beneficial purposes, provided they do not interfere with the rights of prior appropriators.
+Oregon’s Water Code is built on the prior appropriation doctrine and has been adapted to recognize instream rights that do not divert water.